waheeduddin/dataWarehousing/README.md

 ## data warehousing (".mwb" file):
 A new relational database is fromed after the ETL opertions and is used in mySQL to make a live data base running on the SQL server.
 ## data visualization (".twb" file):
 Tableau dashboards were created to view each business concept individually and to have an overview of the data.
+I used tableau 9.1
 ## data file (".mdb"):
 microsfot access database file
 ## Project report(".pdf" file):